JSB2010/jacobbarkin.com/docs/CONTRIBUTING.md

 4. Set up environment variables:
    - Copy `.env.example` to `.env.local`
-   - Update the values with your Appwrite credentials
+   - Update the values with your Cloudflare/Clerk credentials

 5. Start the development server:
    ```bash